13 Shopify Competitors And Alternatives In 2025

 • Add website description, location, and keyword to gain organic traffic (from search engines)

-Wix also has an Artificial Design Intelligence (ADI) tool, which instantly creates a personalized website for you.
-You need to answer some basic questions (such as what your website is about and what you plan to sell), and it will automatically create the website according to your input.
+Wix also offers an Artificial Design Intelligence (ADI) tool that instantly creates a personalized website for you.
+You need to answer some basic questions (such as what your website is about and what you plan to sell), and it will automatically create the website based on your answers.

 Once the design is ready, you can customize text, change the layout, and add more features within a few clicks.
 You can even allow your customers to book appointments, pay online, and download digital files.